 - The Synchronized Reserve Market structure was evaluated as not competitive because of high levels of supplier concentration.
-The Synchronized Reserve Market had one or more pivotal suppliers which failed the three pivotal supplier test in 6.3 percent of the hours in January through March, 2013. - Participant behavior was evaluated as competitive because the market rules require competitive, cost based offers. - Market performance was evaluated as competitive because the interaction of the participant behavior with the market design results in competitive prices. - Market design was evaluated as effective because market power mitigation rules result in competitive outcomes despite high levels of supplier concentration.
+The MMU estimates that the Synchronized Reserve Market would have had one or more pivotal suppliers which failed the three pivotal supplier test in 6.1 percent of the hours in January through June, 2013. - Participant behavior was evaluated as competitive because the market rules require competitive, cost based offers. - Market performance was evaluated as competitive because the interaction of the participant behavior with the market design results in competitive prices.

+Market design was evaluated as effective because market power mitigation rules result in competitive outcomes despite high levels of supplier concentration.